Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Introduction and Results

-{\bf This paper is organized as follows:} In section II we describe the standard model of the universe extended back in time before inflation, thus covering its different phases: classical, semiclassical and quantum -planckian and transplankian- domains and their properties including the gravitational entropy and temperature.
-In Section III we describe the classical, semiclassical and quantum cosmological vacuum and its observed and computed values.
-In Sections IV and V we describe the classical, quantum dual and complete de Sitter universe covering the different de Sitter regimes.
+{\bf This paper is organized as follows:} In section II we describe the standard model of the universe extended back in time before inflation, thus covering its different phases: classical, semiclassical and quantum -Planckian and transplanckian- domains and their properties including the gravitational entropy and temperature.
+Section III summarizes our arguments clarifying the cosmological constant problem as a vacuum energy and the gravitational entropy precisely covering the quantum (trans-Planckian and Planckian), the semiclassical and the classical gravitational regimes.
+Sections VI, VII, VIII, IX and X include genuinely new material and the new results of the current manuscript: In Sections IV and V we describe the classical, quantum dual and complete de Sitter universe covering the different de Sitter regimes.
 Sections VI and VII show the link of de Sitter universe and the cosmological constant to the harmonic oscillator.
 Section VIII shows the link of the space-time structure to the phase space (classical and quantum) harmonic oscillator and describes the quantum space-time discrete levels.
-We find in Sections VIII and IX the quantum discrete levels of the universe: size, time, vacuum energy, Hubble constant, entropy and their properties from the very early trans-planckian phase to today dark energy.
-Section X describes the Snyder-Yang algebra as a group-theory realization of quantum discrete de Sitter space-time and of classical-quantum gravity duality symmetry.
-Section XI summarizes remarks and conclusions and the clarifying unifying picture we obtained.
+In Sections VIII and IX we find the quantum discrete levels of the universe: size, time, vacuum energy, Hubble constant, entropy and their properties from the very early trans-Planckian phase to today dark energy.
+In Section X we describe the Snyder-Yang algebra as a group-theory realization of quantum discrete de Sitter space-time and of classical-quantum gravity duality symmetry.
+Section XI provides discussion and clarification on the results of this approach, in particular the time discrete levels and those of the vacuum energy, varying cosmological constant and the cosmic evolution in the context of QFT.
+Section XII summarizes remarks and conclusions and the clarifying unifying picture we obtained.